HarrisonBounds/ros_motion_planner/README.md

 Please make sure you have ROS2 Jazzy installed on your machine.
 Instructions can be found here: https://docs.ros.org/en/jazzy/Installation.html

-Clone this repo

-### Running the Default Map (Maze)
-After installing and cloning, you can run the packages separately to see how they work individuallly, or run the launch file in the bringup package as shown below.
+Setup your files similar to this (need a workspace, src, and repo)

 ```
+cd ~/ws/pathplanner/src/

+git clone <this repo>

+cd ../..

+colcon build

+Ctrl+Shift+T (Open new terminal tab)

+source install/setup.bash

 ros2 launch bringup bringup.launch.xml

+OR

+Run each package individually to see how they work separately

 ```

 ### Running a Custom Map